When are the train strikes in November 2022?

 The RMT has called a series of coordinated strikes.

-Staff employed by 14 train operating companies will be stopping work on the first to of those dates, 3 and 5 November.
+Staff employed by 14 train operating companies will also be stopping work on 5 November.

 The six long-distance rail firms are: